Heatblur-Simulations/f-4e-manual/src/systems/defensive_systems/radar_warning_receiver.md

 in the same state it was left prior to shut down.

 In the event of a system power failure, the ALR-46 has an automatic restart function.
-Once power is recovered, the receiver will restart after a fifteen second delay, in addition to its 9-second power on self test.
+Once power is recovered, the receiver will restart after a fifteen-second delay, in addition to its 9-second power on self test.
 The system will resume state in the same fashion as a normal restart - with Search mode deactivated and the altitude priority as when power was lost.